 1:30 - 2:30pm

 PLENARY PANEL - COMBATING AGEISM

-Please join us for a panel discussion featuring leaders from the International Federation of Ageing, Alberta’s Seniors’ Advocate, and others as we explore the concept of ageing and its impact, and generate ideas for better policy and practices to end ageism.
+Please join us for a panel discussion featuring leaders from the International Federation of Ageing, Alberta’s Seniors’ Advocate, the United Kingdom’s Campaign to End Loneliness team, and others, as we explore the concept of ageing and its impact, and generate ideas for better policy and practices to end ageism.

 2:30 - 3:15 pm

 This is one you will not want to miss!
 Mr. Ole Kassow is a man with a mission: to promote active citizenship, generosity, and human kindness.
 Three years ago, Ole Kassow went unannounced into his local nursing home in Copenhagen and offered the elderly rickshaw rides – and with tremendous success.
 Today, municipalities in more than 100 cities and 20 countries have rickshaws in their nursing homes, and a network of over 3,000 volunteers who offer the elderly residents the opportunity to get out and feel the wind in their hair.
 This became the Cycling Without Age movement.